Lucas-Mitchel17/Lucas-Mitchel17/README.md

 ### Seja bem vindo! 🙂 <br>
-Muito prazer, meu nome é Lucas Mitchel.
-Trabalho atualmente com desenvolvimento Frontend. <br>
+Nice to meet you, my name is Lucas Mitchel.
+I currently work in Web development. <br>
-Venho utilizando tecnologias e frameworks como Vue.js e Astro em meus projetos, tanto freelancer como por empresas. <br>
+I have been using technologies and frameworks such as Vue.js and Astro in my projects, both freelance and for companies. <br>
-A maioria dos projetos são privados, mas você pode conferir alguns deles na aba de projetos do meu <a href="https://www.linkedin.com/in/lucasmitchel/" target="_blank">Linkedin!</a> Fique a vontade!
+Most of the projects are private, but you can check out some of them in the projects tab of my <a href="https://www.linkedin.com/in/lucasmitchel/" target="_blank">Linkedin!</a> Feel free to get in touch!

  <div>
   <a href="https://github.com/Lucas-Mitchel17">